 When are blackberries in season?

-See what else is in season
+What else is currently season

-How to pick
+How to pick & store

 To buy the best blackberries look for ones that are plump and show no sign of shriveling.
 They should also be very dark in color, indicating ripeness.
 Blackberries do not ripen after being picked.

 To store, place them in a paper towel-lined container (unwashed) to absorb any moisture.
 Remove any bruised or bad berries, and then place the container in the fridge.
-They should last a few days, or up to a week if you're lucky.
+They should last a few days, or up to a week if you're really lucky.

 Why are blackberries bitter?